img-0

 I need occasional privacy or solo time to recharge.
 Especially important if you opt for a group tour.

 If you tick a lot of the boxes, our itinerary may still be a bit rushed for you.
 Want to take a more serious look at whether an itinerary is too rushed or exhausting?
-Download the trip-planning checklist below.
-You can use it for any future trip to decide whether changes are needed.
-No sign-up needed, direct download.
-If you would like to receive occasional emails with tips and stories, you can subscribe to our newsletter.
+Subscribe to our newsletter and download the full checklist.

 Home » 3-Week South Africa Itinerary – all the highlights without the rush.